 - Daily closing – Harambee!
 Everyone shouts harambee together while pulling your fist towards your chest.

 - Karamu feast: On the 6th day of Kwanzaa (December 31), a feast is held to dine, entertain, and celebrate Kwanzaa overall.
-It is encouraged to do so with African themed items, such as printed fabrics and traditional African dishes.
+It is encouraged to do so with African themed items, such as printed fabrics and traditional African and/or African-American dishes.
 The feast ends with a call to more unity.

 - Gifts: books are the preferred gift, and gifts are typically given only to children.
 Some people give one gift each night, and some people only give a gift on the final night.